 Target: Panorama or Forum

 The Trinity test resonates differently in Europe.
 American nuclear history is world history.
 The downwinders aren't a regional story—they're a template for how governments everywhere manage inconvenient populations.
 Berlin programmers understand this.
-The film's central question (what if proving the truth costs you everyone—and still isn't enough?) has obvious European parallels in how institutions handle whistleblowers, how bureaucracy insulates power, how denial becomes procedure.
+The film's central question (can you prove a conspiracy without becoming a conspiracy theorist?) has obvious European parallels in how institutions handle whistleblowers, how bureaucracy insulates power, how denial becomes policy.

 Timing Advantage